Inventua/nucleus-core/Documentation/Developers/Scheduled-Tasks.md

 the .Net core [ILogger](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger) to report information, warnings or errors.

-> If your scheduled task uses logging and your site is configured to use the Nucleus Text File Logger, the text file logger automatically detects log entries which originate from a scheduled task and writes log output to a file system path which is specific to your scheduled task, `[LogFolder]\Scheduled Tasks\[schedule-name]`.
+> If your scheduled task uses logging and your site is configured to use the Nucleus Text File Logger (which is the default), the text file logger automatically detects log entries which originate from a scheduled task and writes log output to a file system path which is specific to your scheduled task, `[LogFolder]\Scheduled Tasks\[schedule-name]`.
 Log output from scheduled tasks is also written to the main Nucleus log.
 Site administrators can review scheduled task logs in isolation from the rest of the system logs by viewing the log file directly, or by